martysama0134/how-to-general/skype-n-proxy/README.md

 _Note: Privoxy doesn't support user authentication, but you can set a range of allowed IPs from the setting file._

-_Note2: This guide is appliable on every proxy server, either privoxy's or public one._
+_Note2: This guide can work with every proxy server, either privoxy's or public one._

 ---
 ## 2.1 Skype behind the Tor Network